daytonpe/mnist-digit-classifier/README.md

 Based on the project by Gregor Koehler https://nextjournal.com/gkoehler/pytorch-mnist
-Thanks for the help, Gregor!
+Thanks for the wonderful guide, Gregor!